Information-theoretic characterization of turbulence intermittency: Direct Numerical Simulation (DNS) data

+To study small-scale intermittency, we analyze DNS data of forced homogeneous isotropic turbulence over a range of $Re_{\lambda} \approx 1$ to $600$ in a periodic $(2\pi)^3$ domain.
+Details of all the cases are mentioned in Table~\ref{table2}.
+Part of the database is created from simulations performed using an in-house pseudospectral solver \cite{rogallo1981}.
+The solver employs a low-storage second-order Runge–Kutta time integration scheme \cite{canuto2012spectral}, with exact treatment of the viscous term, and a parallel 3D Fast Fourier Transform library \cite{pekurovsky2012p3dfft}.
+To avoid aliasing errors in the solution, the solver uses a phase-shifting method \cite{orszag1972numerical} together with spectral truncation that removes Fourier modes of wavenumber $|\mathrm{\bm{\kappa}}|>\sqrt{2} N/3$ where $N$ is the number of grid points in each direction.
+To maintain a statistically stationary turbulent flow, energy is injected within a low wavenumber shell, $|\mathrm{\bm{\kappa}}| \leq 2$, using a large-scale forcing proportional to the local velocity.
+This deterministic forcing scheme has been used previously in several DNS studies \cite{machiels1997predictability,ishihara2007small,mccomb2015energy,khurshid2023emergence}.

-\textit{Direct Numerical Simulation (DNS) data -- } To study small-scale intermittency, we analyze DNS data of forced homogeneous isotropic turbulence over a range of $Re_{\lambda} = 1$- $588$ in a periodic $(2\pi)^3$ domain.
-Simulations at $Re_{\lambda}= 65 \text{ and } 121$ are performed using an in-house pseudospectral solver \cite{rogallo1981}, with exact treatment of the viscous term and linear forcing at low wavenumbers to maintain statistical stationarity.
-It employs a low-storage second-order Runge–Kutta time integration scheme \cite{canuto2012spectral}, a parallel 3D Fast Fourier Transform library \cite{pekurovsky2012p3dfft}, and the \({2}/{3}^{rd}\)-truncation rule for dealiasing \cite{orszag1972numerical}.
-Additionally, DNS datasets from the Johns Hopkins Turbulence Database and Donzis research group at Texas A\&M University at $Re_{\lambda} = $ $1,6,9,14,18,25,35, 86, 225, 385,427,$ and $588$, are used for the analysis \cite{yadon17, Li_08}.
-These datasets have been used extensively to study intermittency, scaling of high order moments, and velocity gradient dynamics \cite{yadon17, don18,Das_Girimaji_2019,das2020revisiting, lin2023experimental}.
-All DNS data are at resolutions: $k_{max} \eta \geq 1.32$, where $k_{max}$ is the maximum resolved wave number and $\eta$ is the Kolmogorov length scale. {PDFs are estimated using the histogram method with a constant bin width $\Delta x = 0.05$, selected from a range of $\Delta x$ over which the KL divergence $D_{f||f_{GRF}}(X)$ remains nearly constant, ensuring robust estimation across all $Re_{\lambda}$.}
+Additionally, DNS datasets of similar forced isotropic turbulent flows from the Johns Hopkins Turbulence Database and Donzis research group at Texas A\&M University are also used for the analysis \cite{yadon17, Li_08}.
+These datasets have been used extensively in the past to study intermittency, scaling of high order moments, and velocity gradient dynamics \cite{yadon17, don18,Das_Girimaji_2019,das2020revisiting, lin2023experimental}.
+All DNS data are at resolutions: $\kappa_{max} \eta > 1.3$, where $\kappa_{max}$ is the maximum resolved wave number, and $\eta$ is the Kolmogorov length scale.